AI in Education: Key Statistics for 2025

 2- Admin Tasks:

-• Implementation: AI automates administrative functions such as scheduling, attendance, and report generation, reducing manual workload for staff.
+• Implementation: Integrating AI in workplace automates administrative functions such as scheduling, attendance, and report generation, reducing manual workload for staff.

 • Example: Staffordshire University’s “Beacon” chatbot automates administrative tasks.